christine-lehmann/Culaccino/README.md

 ## CULACCINO :coffee:

-This is a simple static website of Culaccino
+This is a sample website of Culaccino

 Facebook Page :arrow_forward: https://www.facebook.com/CulaccinoJ.J